zombierzn/vungle-resources/Android-resources/README.md

 * fixed `Activity` and `Fragment` recreation if they are destroyed while in the background
 * fixed sound bug with ads starting muted
 * fixed bugs affecting session length calculation
-* added `logcat` warning messages for missing permissions and config in `AndroidManifest.xml`
+* added `logcat` warning messages for missing `AndroidManifest.xml` permissions and config